Villa La Meridiana - Caroli Hotels in Castrignano del Capo

 Among these, perhaps best preserved, we mention Villa Meridiana with an art deco - eclectic façade and the solar clock that gives it its name.

 Year built: 1874

 Designer: ing.
 Giuseppe Ruggieri

-One of the first noble residences of SM di Leuca, built by Ing.
-Ruggieri, in the 1874 for himself and his family, takes the name of "La Meridiana"; the name is not due to chance, because on the west elevation of the main floor he places a circular-shaped sundial; inside it is set the date of construction of the villa, 1874.
+One of the first noble residences of SM di Leuca, built by Eng.
+Ruggieri, in 1874 for himself and his family, takes the name of "La Meridiana"; the name is not due to chance, because on the west elevation of the main floor he places a circular sundial; the date of construction of the villa is placed inside it, 1874.

 You enter the villa after crossing the wonderful garden, which once lapped the cliff; the elegant dwelling has a vague neoclassical flavor, with two-color plaster with rust-colored stripes and mustard facing the sea.

 The planimetric scheme of the villa of extreme rationality, is set on a square of m.18.00 on the side; on the ground floor there are two hexagonal rooms (stable and stables), others with a square, rectangular and triangular shape; all this plan was intended for servitude, deposit and other functions.
 The main floor has: a rectangular entrance that gives onto two polygonal rooms, a central room, on which there are four square rooms (bed), which are connected with the services of a triangular polygonal shape and a large circular hall.